bholloway/resolve-url-loader/packages/resolve-url-loader/docs/how-it-works.md

 }
 ```

-When using SASS it's common for rules to come from different partials, and for declarations to be composed using mixins and functions.
-So let's carve up this CSS into different files to demonstrate that complexity.
+When using SASS it's common for rules to come from different [partials](https://sass-lang.com/documentation/at-rules/import#partials), and for declarations to be composed using mixins and functions.
+Consider this more complicated project with imported files.

 [![the detailed problem](detailed-problem.svg)](detailed-problem.svg)

-Now that we have more files we encounter a problem.
-As we [discussed earlier](../README.md) webpack expects asset paths to be relative to the root SASS file.

-To solve this problem we need to re-write the `url()` asset path.
-But what should we rewrite it to?
+Webpack expects asset paths to be relative to the root SASS file.
+Since all our assets are in subdirectories we will need to re-write the `url()` to point into the correct subdirectory.

-All the subdirectories here contributed something to the declaration, we could reasonably place the asset in any of them.
-There could be a `cool.png` in _all the directories_!
-Which one should we use?
+All the subdirectories here contributed something to the rule, so we could reasonably place the asset in any of them and consider that "correct" to our way of thinking.
+There could actually be a separate `cool.png` in each of the subdirectories!
+In that case, which one should we use?

 Actually its worse than that.
 Webpack doesn't know any of these nested SCSS files went into the SASS composition, it only knows about the root SASS file.
 It doesn't know there _are_ nested directories.
 How do we rewite to something we don't know about?

-To rewrite the url we will first we will need a list of these contributing directectories and next look for the asset in those directories.
-So how do we get that list from SASS post factum, while working from within webpack? 😫
+To rewrite the url we need to first assemble a list of these contributing directectories and then to look for the asset in those directories.
+So how do we get that list from SASS post factum, from within Webpack? 😫

 ## The solution